Maria Mourani: Political career

 After the 2015 elections, she opened a consultancy office Mourani-Criminologie on criminology with a concentration on issues of organized crime and gangs, juvenile delinquency, human trafficking, prostitution and international terrorism.
 She is a member of the Quebec Professional Order of Criminologists.

 On 25 October 2017, the Quebec government nominated Mourani as the Quebec representative in the Permanent Delegation of Canada at the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris replacing Julie Miville-Dechêne.
 She assumes her position starting 5 December 2017.

+She endorsed the Conservative Party of Canada in 2025.